rsapkf/42/docs/github-gitlab-stars.md

   - [kazzkiq/balloon.css](https://github.com/kazzkiq/balloon.css) - Simple tooltips made of pure CSS.
   - [miniMAC/magic](https://github.com/miniMAC/magic) - CSS3 Animations with special effects.
   - [tobiasahlin/SpinKit](https://github.com/tobiasahlin/SpinKit) -  A collection of loading indicators animated with CSS.
+  - [IanLunn/Hover](https://github.com/IanLunn/Hover) - A collection of CSS3 powered hover effects to be applied to links, buttons, logos, SVG, featured images and so on.
+Easily apply to your own elements, modify or just use for inspiration.
+Available in CSS, Sass, and LESS.
+  - [Compass/compass](https://github.com/Compass/compass) - Compass is no longer actively maintained.
+Compass is a Stylesheet Authoring Environment that makes your website design simpler to implement and easier to maintain. `unmaintained`

+- SVG
+  - [svgdotjs/svg.js](https://github.com/svgdotjs/svg.js) - The lightweight library for manipulating and animating SVG.

 - JavaScript
   - [hakimel/reveal.js](https://github.com/hakimel/reveal.js/) - The HTML Presentation Framework.